Here’s a detailed guide to Tennessee sports betting:

-Sports betting was illegal in the United States from 1992 to 2018.
-Sports betting was banned when the federal government passed the Professional and Amateur Sports Protection Act in 1992.
-Only a few states were allowed to continue offering sports betting to people in their state because of a grandfather clause within the bill.
+Sports betting was illegal under federal law in the United States, except in four states, from 1992 to 2018.
+Sports betting was banned when the federal government passed the Professional and Amateur Sports Protection Act (PASPA) in 1992.

 States were missing out on the opportunity to collect massive tax revenue figures from the sports betting industry.
 This forced many states to push for the legalization of sports betting in the country.